Vanilla Twilight

 "Vanilla Twilight" is a song by American electronica act Owl City.
-The song was released on January 26, 2010 as the second single from his second studio album Ocean Eyes.
+The song was released on January 26, 2010, as the second single from his second studio album Ocean Eyes.
 "Vanilla Twilight" attained chart placement prior to the release date, following the success of Owl City's previous single "Fireflies".

 Background

 In an interview with Female First, Adam Young stated that the song is "about a girl."
 He further explained the song's meaning in an interview with Buzzgrinder: "I met the most charming girl imaginable when I was in high school and most of my 'cozy' songs are about her.
 She moved away to college for a few years and we kind of lost touch.
 She and I recently started talking to each other again and life has a way of reshaping sometimes.
 I'm absolutely crazy about her."

 Composition

-Written and produced by Young, the track runs at 84 BPM and is in the key of B major.
-Young's range in the song spans from the notes F#4 to Gb5.
+Written and produced by Young, the track runs at 84 BPM and is in the key of B major, with a key change to D-flat major in the last chorus.
+Young's range in the song spans from the notes F#3 to Gb4.
 The song is one of the oldest tracks from Ocean Eyes as it was written in 2007.
 When the album needed a ballad, Young tweaked some lyrics and it "fitted perfectly."
 According to Young via Twitter, he stated, "'Vanilla Twilight' is about telling the person you love the most, 'I wish you were here with me.'"